apptainer/singularity-userdocs/faq.rst

 where the Linux Bootable Business Card (LNX-BBC) was developed.
 The BBC, was a Linux rescue disk which paved the way for all live CD bootable distributions using a compressed single image file system called the “singularity”.

 The name has  **NOTHING**  to do with Kurzweil’s (among others) prediction that artificial intelligence will abruptly have the ability to reprogram itself, surpass that of human intelligence and take control of the planet.
-If you are interested in this may I suggest the movie **Terminator 2: Judgment Day**.
+If you are interested in this may I suggest the movie Terminator 2: Judgment Day.

 What is so special about Singularity?
 =====================================

 While Singularity is a container solution (like many others), Singularity differs in it’s primary design goals and architecture:

-#. **Reproducible software stacks:** These must be easily verifiable via checksum or cryptographic signature in such a manner that
- does not change formats (e.g. splatting a tarball out to disk).
+#. **Reproducible software stacks:** These must be easily verifiable via checksum or cryptographic signature in such a manner that does not change formats (e.g. splatting a tarball out to disk).
 By default Singularity uses a container image file which can be checksummed, signed, and thus easily verified and/or validated.

-#. **Mobility of compute:** Singularity must be able to transfer (and store) containers in a manner that works with standard data mobility tools
-(rsync, scp, gridftp, http, NFS, etc..) and maintain software and data controls compliancy (e.g. HIPPA, nuclear, export, classified, etc..)
+#. **Mobility of compute:** Singularity must be able to transfer (and store) containers in a manner that works with standard data mobility tools (rsync, scp, gridftp, http, NFS, etc..) and maintain software and data controls compliancy (e.g. HIPPA, nuclear, export, classified, etc..)

-#. **Compatibility with complicated architectures:** The runtime must be immediately compatible with existing HPC, scientific, compute farm and
- even enterprise architectures any of which maybe running legacy kernel versions (including RHEL6 vintage systems) which do not support advanced namespace features (e.g. the user namespace)
+#. **Compatibility with complicated architectures:** The runtime must be immediately compatible with existing HPC, scientific, compute farm and even enterprise architectures any of which maybe running legacy kernel versions (including RHEL6 vintage systems) which do not support advanced namespace features (e.g. the user namespace)

-#. **Security model:** Unlike many other container systems designed to support trusted users running trusted containers we must support the opposite
- model of untrusted users running untrusted containers.
+#. **Security model:** Unlike many other container systems designed to support trusted users running trusted containers we must support the opposite model of untrusted users running untrusted containers.
 This changes the security paradigm considerably and increases the breadth of use cases we can support.

 Which namespaces are virtualized?
 Is that select-able?
 ======================================================

 That is up to you!

 While some namespaces, like newns (mount) and fs (file system) must be virtualized, all of the others are conditional depending on what you want to do.
 For example, if you have a workflow that relies on communication between containers (e.g. MPI), it is best to not isolate any more than absolutely necessary to avoid performance regressions.
 While other tasks are better suited for isolation (e.g. web and data base services).

 Namespaces are selected via command line usage and system administration configuration.